cjhao727/findMostCommonThreeWordSequences/README.md

     - Since PriorityQueue poll method's time complexity is as same as stream sorted.
 Will just implement stream.
     - Instead of regular stream, I am using parallel stream to handle large file.

-- Passed all 3 tests
+- Passed all 4 tests against 4 different test files.

+   - round 1: 34 milliseconds, 802 milliseconds ("Origin Of Species"), 455 milliseconds, 720 milliseconds.
+   - round 2: 60 milliseconds, 1007 milliseconds ("Origin Of Species"), 623 milliseconds, 1190 milliseconds.

 - Will refactor the code to implement best code practice.

 #### Improvement: